-One of the reasons of truck drivers must be appropriately trained is to prevent an unnecessary jackknife accident.
+One of the reasons truck drivers must be appropriately trained is to prevent unnecessary jackknife accidents.
 After a big rig reaches a certain point there is little if anything a truck driver can do to avoid a jackknife.

-Jackknife accidents can be extremely serious for the motoring public around the semi-truck and also for the truck driver.
+Jackknife accidents can be extremely serious for the motoring public around the semi-truck and truck driver.
 We have represented many victims of the object type accident and also truck drivers who were injured in the accident caused by a jackknife.

-Trucking companies have a duty to make sure that the trucks in their fleet or save for the roadway.
-Adequate and well-maintained braking system is a key component to truck safety on our highways.
-If there are brake issues with the tractor and trailer the vehicle can easily jackknife and then bad things can happen.
+Trucking companies must make sure that the trucks in their fleet or safe for the roadway.
+An adequate and well-maintained braking system is a key component to truck safety on our highways.
+If there are brake issues with the tractor and trailer, the vehicle can easily jackknife and then bad things can happen.

-Checkbox can also occur when the trailer swings out to a side because of either slippery road conditions or in some cases high winds.
-Being a properly trained truck driver is a critical component to highway safety.
+A checkbox can also occur when the trailer swings out to a side because of either slippery road conditions or in some cases high winds.
+Being a properly trained truck driver is a critical component of highway safety.

-If you are loved one have been injured in a truck accident where the vehicle jackknifed call the experienced truck accident attorneys for a free case evaluation consultation and to learn of your rights and options.
+If you or are loved one has been injured in a truck accident where the vehicle jackknifed call the experienced truck accident attorneys for a free case evaluation consultation and to learn of your rights and options.

 Contact The Houston Truck Accident Lawyers for Help